TaraMeyer/KinsmanRepoTemp/Kinsman-Articles/EngagementPM.md

         - Jennifer
             - Sanketh/Mike - Azure
             - Sandra - Office
-            - Paulina - Windows
+            - Paulina/Tara - Windows
             - James - VS
             - Sudeep - PowerBI and some other shit
             - Khairun Jamal - Dynamics but also does SEO milestone on tick-tocks
         - Mei
-            - MVP shite
+            - MVP stuff
         - Rob
+            - Rob owns the PM stuff for the docs UI.
+        - Adam
-        - Adam - He helped us when my build on OPS died
+            - He helped us when my build on OPS died.
+Not sure what he owns.
+            - Matt Sampson
         - Yun lu - lives in china.
 Owns the processes/whatever that generate documeantion from Pyton, CLI and some othe rstuff I can't read.
 THere is a list that I saw that one time that describes this.
         - Den Delimarche - lives in Moldova, which is next to Ukraine.
 OWns the processes that generate doucmentation for .net, typescript and nodejs.
+        - ke xu
+            - Ke does some important stuff but I dont know right now.

-    - Arthur Yas
+    - Arthur Yasinski
-        - Jonathan Duncan (JD)
+        - Jonathan Duncan (JD)  - I forget.
+Book a meet/greet.

-### Proposal - Docs.microsoft.com sell proposal
+### Proposal - Docs.microsoft.com
+Why Docs?  https://review.docs.microsoft.com/en-us/help/onboard/docs-overview?branch=master.
+COntent matters, and better content -> better adoption.
+Docs is for public technical documentation for developers and engineers.
+It is not for marketing content, and it is not for partner content.

 ### Daily responsibilities

 What we do each day
+- review assigned items in TFS and udpate as necessary

 What we do each week
+- review status

 ### Decision points